NekomimiOwO/AinoCompanion/README.md

 ## Chat commands

 To recognize a command, the chat message must include a pet keyword: `aino`, `ai-chan`, `aichan`, or `pet`.
+> It works with the SoloChat mod, so it doesn't necessarily need to be a hosted online room.

 | Command example | Effect | Who can use it |
 |---|---|---|